nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 11.md

 She's at the store.
 Oh, don't worry.
 She is.
 She's she's got two PCs ahead of her.
 So, Yeah.

 Jeez.
 I don't I don't like her chances.
-Speaking of, Sameer, you are up.
+Speaking of, Simear, you are up.
 She's terribly concerned.
 She's finished her.

 You will need to move to get line of sight on her, though.
 She is Go right up the store.
 Oh, maybe you don't need line of sight.
 May maybe you've got line of sight on her.
 Maybe.